 The Board of Education requires students to conduct themselves in a manner consistent with established standards of classroom behavior and will suspend the riding privileges of students who fail to do so.
 If the bus driver reports problems on the bus, parents will be contacted.
-Students who commit serious, or repeat infractions may be suspended from the bus immediately.
+Students who commit serious infractions may be suspended from the bus immediately.
 Penalty is at the discretion of the administration depending on the circumstances.
 This may include lunch detention, removal from the bus for 1 to 10 days, or permanent removal.
 Serious misbehavior on the bus may also be cause for punishment up to and including suspension or expulsion from school.
 All riders need to adhere to the following rules:

-- 1. The bus driver will assign seats.
-The administration may also assign or change seats as necessary. - 2.
+- 1. Bus seats are assigned by the school and seating assignments are reinforced by the bus drivers. - 2.
 Remain seated while the bus is in motion. - 3.
 Safety belts must be worn. - 4.
-No eating or drinking on the bus; keep the bus clean. - 5.
-Be courteous to all. - 6.
+Be courteous to all. - 5.
+No eating or drinking on the bus; keep the bus clean. - 6.
 No profanity (cursing), smoking, violence, name calling, bullying, or teasing will be tolerated. - 7.
 Do not destroy property while on or waiting for the bus. - 8.
 Keep your hands and head inside the bus. - 9.
 Do not throw anything out of the windows. - 10.
 For your own safety, do not distract the bus driver through misbehavior. - 11.
-No selling of personal items on the bus. - 12.
-Electronic devices, such as chromebooks or cell phones, should remain in student backpacks while on the bus.
+No selling of personal items on the bus.